ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

 | Snowy Fort Gate                                                          | The fort in Snowy Mountain                                                                    |
 | Freed The Blue Sage <br/> Freed The Red Sage <br/> Freed The Yellow Sage | The final staircase in Gol and Maia's Citadel                                                 |
 | Freed The Green Sage                                                     | The final elevator in Gol and Maia's Citadel                                                  |

+## How do I know which special items I have?
+Open the game's menu, navigate to `Options`, then `Archipelago Options`, then `Item Tracker`.
+This will show you a list of all the special items in the game, ones not normally tracked as power cells or scout flies.
+Gray items indicate you do not possess that item, light blue items indicate you possess that item.

 ## What is the goal of the game once randomized?
 To complete the game, you must defeat the Gol and Maia and stop them from opening the Dark Eco silo.